learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 Add controller actions and views necessary to show a form to associate a Pizza with a Restaurant.
 The user can:

-- Choose an existing Pizza from a select dropdown
+X Choose an existing Pizza from a select dropdown
-- Choose an existing Restaurant from a select dropdown
-- Enter a numeric price
+X Choose an existing Restaurant from a select dropdown X Enter a numeric price
-- Click a button to save the RestaurantPizza association
+X Click a button to save the RestaurantPizza association

-After submitting, the user should be redirected to the selected Restaurant's show page.
+X After submitting, the user should be redirected to the selected Restaurant's show page.

 ### 6. RestaurantPizza Validation